-Although there are potentially hundreds of reasons why your Louisville home’s central air conditioner may need to be serviced, there are a couple of reasons that are most common.
-Recognizing what they are may clarify what a technician means when they address the routes for resolving the problem.
+Although there are potentially hundreds of reasons why your Louisville home’s central air conditioner may need to be repaired, there are a couple of reasons that are quite common.
+Recognizing what they are may clarify what a technician means when they address the options for resolving the problem.
 Here are the top five problems that may cause your AC unit to fail.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Your Air Conditioner is Leaking refrigerant

-Refrigerant (typically referred to as Freon) is the chemical that cools the air inside your air conditioning system.
-Reduced levels of refrigerant usually will imply a leak or problem with the refrigerant system.
+Refrigerant (typically referred to as Freon) is the chemical that cools the air in your air conditioning system.
+Low refrigerant may imply a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be located and repaired.
-To learn about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.

 - Outside AC fan is not turning

-The outside fan is responsible for conveying the heat from your Louisville home to the outside air.
-If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+The fan on your outside AC unit is responsible for transferring the heat from your Louisville home to the outside air.
+If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.